*pokes head out* Helloooooo bookwyrms and everyone!

 Let’s talk about signs your blog is evolving.

 Lately, I’ve been thinking about my journey as a blogger and how much the blog has changed.
 It’s very much like life – you learn, you make mistakes, you grow, you gain new insights.
-And when you’ve been blogging since 14, it’s definitely like life.
-Blogging becomes a part of you.
-But how do you know your blog may be evolving?
+And when you’ve been blogging since 14, it’s definitely like life because it’s been almost half your life.
+Blogging just becomes a part of you then.
+But how do you know your blog is evolving, or maybe?

 Sometimes, I want to talk more about the books that I read or the games that I play.
 I want to talk more about the movies or TV shows that I watch.
 Sometimes I want to go beyond life updates or blogging insights.